School Science Lessons

 Azurite, 2CuCO3.Cu(OH)2, basic copper carbonate, basic copper carbonate, blue carbonate of copper, 2CuCO3.Cu(OH)2

-Azurite has non-metallic vitreous lustre, Mohs scale of hardness 3.5-4, specific gravity 3.83, intense medium to dark azure blue colour, transparent to translucent, colourless streak.
+Azurite has non-metallic vitreous lustre, Mohs scale of hardness 3.5-4, S.G> 3.83, dark azure blue colour, transparent to translucent, colourless streak.

 Azurite (copper carbonate) habit of short tabular prisms, equidimensional plates, long spear-like crystals with pyramidal terminations.